ZTetriminos/neo-velasco-bot/README.md

 ### /stats
 The `/stats` command shows a list of each user's top five most distinguishing words - words they use the most, compared to everyone else in the group.

+### /insult
+The `/stats` command choses a random insult in the insult array and mentions the user appended to the message.
+It will require a user mention.

 ## Running the Bot